Automatic Door Modernization in New York and New Jersey

 More Reliable Daily Operation

-Modernization can help aging entrances open, close, activate, and recover more consistently instead of operating with the uneven feel older systems often develop.
+Modernization helps aging entrances open, close, activate, and recover more consistently instead of operating with the uneven feel older systems often develop over time.

 Cleaner Sensor and Control Behavior